Britain's Next Top Model series 2: Week 10

-The remaining two girls arrived in a Marrakech palace to compete in a Moroccan fashion runway show.
+The finalists arrived in a Marrakesh palace to compete in a Moroccan fashion runway show.
 On the catwalk, they both had good walks and impressed the judges.
-During the final panel, the judges discussed the girls' performance in the competition.
+During the final panel, the judges discussed the finalists' performance in the competition.
 Lianna's walk was considered slightly stiff, but her photographs were praised.
 The judges felt that Abbey's walk was quite good, and that she had improved a lot from the start of the competition.
-After a tough decision, the girls were called back and it was revealed that Lianna was Britain's Next Top Model.
+After a tough decision, the finalists were called back and it was revealed that Lianna was Britain's Next Top Model.